Public Interest Disclosure Act 1998

 The Public Interest Disclosure Act 1998 (c.
-23) is an Act of the Parliament of the United Kingdom that protects whistleblowers from detrimental treatment by their employer.
+23) is an act of the Parliament of the United Kingdom that protects whistleblowers from detrimental treatment by their employer.
 Influenced by various financial scandals and accidents, along with the report of the Committee on Standards in Public Life, the bill was introduced to Parliament by Richard Shepherd and given government support, on the condition that it become an amendment to the Employment Rights Act 1996.
-After receiving the Royal Assent on 2 July 1998, the Act came into force on 2 July 1999.
+After receiving royal assent on 2 July 1998, the act came into force on 2 July 1999.
 It protects employees who make disclosures of certain types of information, including evidence of illegal activity or damage to the environment, from retribution from their employers, such as dismissal or being passed over for promotion.
 In cases where such retribution takes place the employee may bring a case before an employment tribunal, which can award compensation.